Ignatius-K/Ignatius-K/README.md

 - 👋 Hi, I’m Ignatius Kisekka
-- 👀 I’m interested in buiding software
+- 👀 I build software
-- 🌱 I’m continuously learning Software Development best practices

 <!---
 Ignatius-K/Ignatius-K is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.